Hungary Govt Takes Aim at 'Biased' Freedom House Democracy Reports

-The Hungarian government has taken aim at the U.S. government-funded Freedom House organisation claiming Hungary is no longer a “free country”, noting that its reports only say democracy is improving in the country when “Socialists and Liberals” hold office.
+The Hungarian government has taken aim at the U.S. government-funded Freedom House organisation for claiming Hungary is no longer a “free country”, noting that its reports only say democracy is improving in the country when “Socialists and Liberals” hold office.

 The Washington D.C.-based non-governmental organisation (NGO) claimed in its latest Nations In Transit report there had been “a stunning democratic breakdown” in countries in Central Europe such as Hungary and Poland — where, perhaps not coincidentally, traditional conservative governments opposed to globalism and mass migration are enjoying unprecedented electoral success.

-“The report says that this year’s – wait for it – ‘decline has been the most precipitous ever tracked in Nations in Transit,'” observed Dr Zoltán Kovács, Prime Minister Orbán’s Secretary of State for International Communication and Relations.
+“The report says that this year’s – wait for it – ‘decline has been the most precipitous ever tracked in Nations in Transit,'” observed Dr Zoltán Kovács, Prime Minister Viktor Orbán’s Secretary of State for International Communication and Relations.

 “And that’s really saying something because Hungary declines every year in Freedom House studies, except when the Socialists and Liberals were in power,” he added dryly.